drtonyr/carbonTaxBackstop/docs/README.md

 | Household total | 27412 |  | 21480 |

+Note that no changes in manufacturing or consumption have been included in the table above.
+This is a backstop calculation and at this stage we are just interested in the worse case change.

 ### Carbon footprint by decile and universal income

 The ONS data is segmented into income deciles so the catbon footprint can be calculated for each income segment under the two illustrative catbon tax rates.
-The universal income is set so that there is no net effect to decile 1 and so the net effect of tax and universal income can be calculated.
+The universal income is set so that there is no net effect to decile 1 and so the net effect of tax and universal income can be calculated (this number is one of the parameters of the code - changing it and running again results in a different report).

 | Decile | expenditure | tCO2e | ctax at £200/t | ctax-UI at £200/t | ctax at £500/t | ctax-UI at £500/t |
 |:------:|------------:|------:|--------------:|-----------------:|--------------:|-----------------:|